wazzamatazz/json-time-series-extractor/README.md

 When processing the `temperature` property on the JSON object using the template above, the key that would be generated would be `devices/A-001/instruments/temperature`.

+### Handling Unresolved Template Replacements

+By default, unresolved template replacements are ignored; the final key will contain the placeholder text.
+To skip JSON properties when one or more template replacements cannot be fulfilled, set the `AllowUnresolvedTemplateReplacements` property on the `TimeSeriesExtractorOptions` object to `false`.

 ## Recursive Processing

 The default behaviour of `TimeSeriesExtractor` is to process top-level properties on the specified JSON object only.
 For example, consider the following JSON: